Treehouse attachment bolt

 Treehouse attachment bolts or TABs are specialized bolts engineered for treehouse construction.

-Various models and trademarks exist, with names such as Garnier limbs (GLs); tree anchor bolts; artificial limbs; heavy limbs or hyper limbs (HLs); special tree fastener or stud tree fastener (STFs).
+Various models and trademarks exist, with names such as Garnier limbs (GLs); tree anchor bolts; artificial limbs; heavy limbs or hyper limbs (HLs); special tree fasteners or stud tree fastener (STFs).

 They may be either of through fastener style (for smaller trees) or side mount type for larger ones.

 Description

 One of the main features of TABs is their strength, requiring fewer tree penetrations for robust fastening of a treehouse and hence less damage to a live tree.
-A typical TAB consists of a threaded metal bolt and a larger diameter collar.
-The latter provides an extra bending strength by bearing upon the compression strength of the tree grain.
+A typical TAB consists of a threaded metal bolt, a larger diameter collar, and a long perch terminated with a nut.
+The collar provides additional bending strength by bearing upon the compression strength of the tree grain.
+The long perch allows for lumber to be positioned away from the tree, providing clearance for radial growth.
 Since treehouses are subject to frequent load reversal produced by winds, TABs must be made of spring steel The bolts are able to support from between 9000 and 12,000 lbs, a much greater load than conventional lag bolts.

 TABs are commonly used in conjunction with pipe brackets, allowing the treehouse structure to move independently with the tree.
 TABs are designed so a tree's added girth can further envelop it.